jackpal/Android-Terminal-Emulator/README.md

 [Recent Updates](http://github.com/jackpal/Android-Terminal-Emulator/wiki/Recent-Updates)
 page for recent updates.

-Not on Market?
-Don't want to compile your own version?
-No problem.
-A fairly recent version of Android Terminal Emulator is here:
+If you are unable to use the Play Store, you can download a copy of Android Terminal Emulator here:
 [Download Prebuilt version for side-loading](http://jackpal.github.com/Android-Terminal-Emulator/downloads/Term.apk)

+Notice: Android Terminal Emulator development is complete.
+I am still accepting new language translations and bug fixes, but I am not accepting new features.
+See [[Wrapping up Development on Android Terminal Emulator]] for details of the wrapping-up process.